Permit Application Process

 BUILDING PERMIT ISSUANCE

-After all plans and documentation is received and processed, The Building Code Administrator will review the permit application package and the permit applicant will be notified by email when the permit is ready to be paid and signed for.
-The permit applicant or an authorized agent must physically sign the permit card before it can be issued.
-After signing and paying the proper permit fees, the applicant will be given the original permit card and the status of the permit will be changed to Issued.
+After all plans and documentation is received and approved, along with payment of the permit fees, The Building Code Administrator will review the permit application package and the permit applicant will be notified by email when the permit has been issued (Excludes UNF permits – applicants will be notified when the permit is ready to be picked up and signed at UNF EH&S Codes office).
 The applicant, authorized agent (if one is on the permit application) and the State Agency project manager will be notified by email of the change of status for the permit.

 The required inspections may then be scheduled for the permit using the online Portal.
 Inspections shall be requested through the portal unless otherwise notated on the portal inspection page.